Montgomery Catholic Preparatory School: Facilities

-MCPS has three campuses, all located in east Montgomery: the St. Bede campus (K4-6) on the corner of Atlanta Highway and Perry Hill Road, the Holy Spirit campus (K4-6) at 8580 Vaughn Road and the middle school/high school campus (7-8 and 9-12) at 5350 Vaughn Road.
+Montgomery Catholic Preparatory School (MCPS) operates three campuses in east Montgomery, Alabama.
+The St. Bede campus, located at the corner of Atlanta Highway and Perry Hill Road, and the Holy Spirit campus at 8580 Vaughn Road, serve students in grades K4 through 6.
+The middle school and high school campus, located at 5350 Vaughn Road, serves grades 7 through 12.

-At the St. Bede campus, there are two academic buildings, a Family Life Center consisting of an infant to PreK day care, meeting rooms and a gym, a fine arts building, a soccer field, playground and a church.
-The Holy Spirit campus (dedicated August 12, 2012) features a two-story building with 16 classrooms on two levels.
-In addition to a college preparatory academic program, students at both elementary campuses have access to a robust set of offerings in art, library, resource, computers, and music.
+The St. Bede campus includes two academic buildings, a Family Life Center with daycare facilities, meeting rooms, a gymnasium, a fine arts building, a soccer field, a playground, and a church.
+The Holy Spirit campus, opened on August 12, 2012, consists of a two-story building with 16 classrooms.
+Both elementary campuses provide instruction in core subjects along with classes in art, music, library, and computers.